 The Triple Data Encryption Algorithm was introduced in 1998.

 Blender began being developed by NeoGeo and Not a Number Technologies in 1998.

 The ActionScript programming language was introduced in 1998.

-David Rosenthal of the MIT X Consortium released the ICCCM (Inter-Client Communication Conventions Manual) standard in 1998.
+David Rosenthal of the MIT (Massachusetts Institute of Technology) X Consortium released the ICCCM (Inter-Client Communication Conventions Manual) standard in 1998.

 HD-ROM (high-density read-only memory) was introduced on February 2, 1998.

 V.90 modem standard was announced and agreed on February 6, 1998.

 The CIH virus, also known as the Chernobyl virus, was created and began infecting computers and executed one year later, on April 26, 1999.
 This day was the same day as the Chernobyl accident in Ukraine on April 26, 1986.

 Koko, a gorilla ape and student of American Sign Language, held the first interspecies live Internet chat on April 27, 1998.